OLYMPUS MYTHICAL TRAIL > ATHLETES MANUAL 2022

 The obligatory (mandatory) equipment is consisting of the following 12 items:

-- Backpack (vest acceptable), with volume at least 8 liters.
+- Backpack (vest acceptable), with a volume at least 5 liters.
 As a backpack/vest organization considers any pack having two shoulder-straps!
-Waist-packs are not acceptable!
+Mere waist-belt packs are not acceptable!

 - Headlamp (torch), properly working with spare batteries